MOSA Project Structure

 Mosa.Kernel.BareMetal.*

-Those projects implement the internal, unimplemented functions of Mosa.Kernel.BareMetal as plugs.
+Those projects implement the internal, platform-specific functions of Mosa.Kernel.BareMetal as plugs.

 Mosa.Korlib

 This project is the MOSA implementation of the .NET standard library.
-While it is currently missing a lot of features, it is highly portable and can be used in any project.
-You can also use your own implementation if you want to.
+While it is currently missing a lot of features, it is highly portable and can be used in any project requiring a custom core library.

 Mosa.Plug.Korlib